 The Company's operations are primarily located in Kazakhstan.
 Consequently, the Company is exposed to the economic and financial markets of Kazakhstan which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Kazakhstan.
-Depreciation of the Kazakhstan Tenge, volatility in the global price of oil and the COVID-19 coronavirus pandemic have also increased the level of uncertainty in the business environment.

-On 11 March 2020 the World Health Organization made an official announcement about the coronavirus (COVID-19) pandemic outbreak.
-In accordance with the Decree of the President of the Republic of Kazakhstan dated 15 March 2020 No.285 "On Introduction of the State of Emergency in the Republic of Kazakhstan" to ensure safety, the state of emergency was introduced effective from 16 March 2020.
-Due to the growing number of coronavirus infection cases in Kazakhstan, the restrictive measures were extended until 16 August 2020.
-Due to these measures, the Company had to reduce the production level for a period of up to five months during the year and limit the employees' entry to/exist from the mines.
-However, this fact did not have a significant negative effect on the Company's financial performance for the year, as well as on its liquidity position.
+Depreciation of the Kazakhstan Tenge, volatility in the global price of oil and the COVID-19 pandemic have also increased the level of uncertainty in the business environment.
+On 11 March 2020 the World Health Organization declared the coronavirus (COVID-19) pandemic outbreak.
+In accordance with the Decree of the President of the Republic of Kazakhstan dated 15 March 2020, No.285 "On Introduction of the State of Emergency in the Republic of Kazakhstan", to ensure safety, the state of emergency was introduced effective from 16 March 2020.
+Due to the growing number of coronavirus cases in Kazakhstan, the restrictive measures were extended until 16 August 2020.
+Due to of these measures, the Company had to reduce the production level for a period of up to five months during 2020 and limit the employees' entry to/exit from the mines.
+During 2021 certain restrictive measures were still in place, however, the above facts did not have a significant negative effect on the Company's financial performance for 2020 and 2021 as well as on its liquidity position.
 As at the date of these financial statements, the uncertainty still exists as to how the pandemic will affect the Company's operations and level of uranium oxide production and sale in future reporting periods.